top of page

 2nd Vice President

-Chris joined the Correctional Service of Canada as a Correctional Officer on the 22nd of May 2002.
-During his first decade with the CSC, Chris conducted on scene investigations and evidence collection, illicit drug testing, external armed escorts, and ended his first decade as a Living Unit Officer.
-Over the last ten years, Chris has been a Security Maintenance Officer (SMO) tasked with the maintenance and overhaul of all service firearms, institutional locksmithing duties, and the procurement of all security-related equipment from ammunition and chemical munitions to medical supplies.
+On May 22, 2002, Chris joined the Correctional Service of Canada (CSC) as a Correctional Officer.
+Over his first decade, he conducted on-scene investigations, evidence collection, illicit drug testing, and external armed escorts, culminating his role as a Living Unit Officer.
+In the last ten years, he transitioned into the role of Security Maintenance Officer (SMO), responsible for servicing and maintaining all service firearms, institutional locksmithing, and procuring security-related equipment—ranging from ammunition and chemical munitions to medical supplies.
+As an institutional first responder, he collaborated with the Regional Fire Safety Officer on fire investigations, evidence collection, and fire scene reconstruction.

 Contact